Boughton Pumping Station: History

 The Pumping Station later passed into the hands of Severn Trent Water.
 The engine house was listed as Grade II in 1974.
 By 1980 it was obsolete and in need of major repair.
 In 1988 the uncertain future of the building worsened when it suffered from mining subsidence.
 Boughton Pumping Station Partnership Trust secured funding to restore the buildings and by 1998 the works were complete.

 Since its completion in 1998 the Station was operated as a Business Centre by different owners including Boughton Pumping Station Trust, Nottinghamshire County Council and NE Group.

 In April 2010 it was privately purchased by Horizon Investments and re-launched as Blackburn House, named after the original Blackburn Engines which pumped the water from underground to supply the City of Nottingham.

+In 2012, a plan was mooted to create a museum area within the building.

-A planning application to convert the building into nine one-bedroom and two-bedroom flats was submitted by Aldred Developments to Newark and Sherwood District Council in 2016.
+In 2016, a planning application to convert the building into nine one-bedroom and two-bedroom flats was submitted by Aldred Developments to Newark and Sherwood District Council.

 The Pumping Station was repurposed by new owners in 2016 into a new venue for weddings, corporate and private events.